Gisele Yashar

-Gisele Yashar (Note: The name Gisele Harabo was used in production notes for the sixth film.) (ג'יזל ישר) is a fictional character portrayed by Gal Gadot who appears in the Fast & Furious franchise.
+Gisele Yashar (Note: The name Gisele Harabo was used in production notes for the sixth film.) (ג'יזל ישר) is a fictional character portrayed by Israeli actress Gal Gadot who appears in the Fast & Furious franchise.
 Introduced as a supporting character in Fast & Furious (2009), she initially serves as a liaison for drug lord Arturo Braga.
 Yashar later joins Dominic Toretto's team in Fast Five (2011), where she forms a romantic relationship with Han Lue.
 She returns to help fight against Owen Shaw in Fast & Furious 6 (2013), where her character is supposedly killed.
 However, Fast X (2023) reveals that she is still alive.

 Gisele was Gadot's first major film role, and she believes director Justin Lin cast her due to her military background.
 Gadot also performed her own stunts while filming the movies.

 Media outlets characterized Gisele through her sexuality.
 Reactions to the character were mixed: some critics praised the representation of Gisele's sexuality and her relationship with Han while others felt her character was either unrealistic or represented a part of the franchise's poor treatment of women.
 Gadot's performance received positive feedback, and several commentators requested she reprise the role in a future film.